GMTSE/isc2-IoT-AI-smart-tutorial/README.md

 Please change the VM settings (on Virtualbox: settings-->system) according to the capabilities of your PC.
 More is better, but it should not exceed your PC's capabilties.

-<span style="color:red">*When the VM runs, then please do not select factory install!* <\span> as it will delete python3.6, tensorflow and flower.
+**When the VM runs, then please do not select factory install!** as it will delete python3.6, tensorflow and flower.

 After the VM is running on the right you can change keyboard settings by clicking on the keyboard icon (right and below).